demisto/content-docs/docs/integrations/pack-docs.md

 An example of including a YouTube video can be seen at the [Zoom Feed README](https://github.com/demisto/content/blob/master/Packs/FeedZoom/README.md).

 ## Pack Keywords, Tags, Use-cases & Categories
-In order classify packs and make them easier to find, there are a number of pack metadata elements that you can use:
+In order to classify packs and make them easier to find, there are a number of pack metadata elements that you can use:
 - ***Use-case*** -- a name of a situation in which packs can be used - usually the pack name.

  Examples: Impossible Traveler, PCAP Analysis